THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 However it is our opinion that the primary application is to the army of saints who will appear with Christ and who together with Christ will judge and rule the world.
 The words of the second chapter appear at times to go beyond a description of locusts.

-The earth shall quake before them; the heavens shall tremble: the sun and the moon shall be dark, and the stars shall withdraw their shining: (Joel 2:10)
+The earth quakes before them, the heavens tremble; the sun and moon grow dark, and the stars diminish their brightness.
+(Joel 2:10)

 One could think of these words as being a romanticized description of the destructive onslaught of a supremely powerful human army, such as the Assyrians.
 But we have not found that the Holy Spirit uses words in such a careless fashion.
-When God says “the stars shall withdraw their shining” He means just that!
+When God says “the stars diminish their brightness”, He means just that!
 Although sometimes in a statement such as this there is a deeper spiritual meaning as well, often referring to conditions in the spiritual heavens.

 Compare Joel 2:10 (above) with the following: